tessamcdonnel/STAT-217-R-Course/chapter4.md

 In this exercise, we are going to use R as a calculator to find a 95% confidence interval for the true proportion of children who are allergic to peanuts *(population proportion)*.

-Note: The equation in the *plots* panel is the formula for a confidence interval for a population proportion.
+Below is the formula to construct a confidence interval for a population proportion.

 $\hat{p} \pm z\ast \sqrt{\frac{\hat{p}(1-\hat{p})}{n}}$

 *** =instructions
 Suppose I sampled 50 of the children from `peanut_allergy` and found that 0.15 reported *yes* to having a peanut allergy.
-Use R as a calculator to find a 95% confidence interval for the population proportion based on this sample data.
+Use R as a calculator to find a 95% confidence interval for the population proportion based on this sample data (Use the formula in the lesson).

-Note that the z* critical value is 1.96 for a 95% confidence interval.
+Note that the $z\ast$ critical value is 1.96 for a 95% confidence interval.

 *** =hint
-Use the formula in the *plots* panel with p = 0.15, and n = 50
+- Use the formula in the lesson with $\hat{p}$ = 0.15, and n = 50.

-Find 'upper bound' and 'lower bound' seperately
+- Find 'upper bound' and 'lower bound' seperately.

-When multiplying two things together use an asterisk (*)
+- When multiplying two things together use an asterisk $\ast$.
+For example, if we want to multiply 4 and 8 type `4*8`; typing `4(8)` will result in an error.
 *** =pre_exercise_code
 ```{r}